-The box is located in the back garden of the house.
-It is around 1.5 m from the ground in an ivy hedge bordering the neighbouring house.
-The box also has cover from a mature Red-Robin (Photinia) bush.
-The Box is installed only around 2m from the back wall of the house.
-The nest box hole is pointed North East, 30o NE, and in general gets very little sun.
+I positioned the Nest box around 1.5 m from the ground in an ivy hedge bordering the neighbouring house.
+The box had cover from a mature Red-Robin (Photinia) bush, only around 2m from the back of the house and the hole is pointed North East and in general gets very little sun.

 The box was installed during March 2018 and it was straight away with a pair of Great Tits successfully raising a brood.

 Unfortunately I took the decision during the winter of 18-19, whilst installing a video camera, not to clean out the nest material from the previous year.
 I now know that this was a mistake, Great Tits will not re-use a box unless the previous years’ nesting material is removed, and the nest was not used during the 2019 breeding season.
 Another box in the garden, the tree nest box, was used by a pair of Great Tits during spring 2019 but the brood was not successful and all chicks died within the first 2 weeks.

 During the winter of 2019 I removed the competing tree nest box and cleaned and disinfected the fence nest box ready for the 2020 breeding season.
 I was obviously hoping that these changes would encourage the use of the box for 2020.

 Luckily all worked well and a brood was raised during April-May 2020, 5 chicks fledged from a clutch size of 8.